joe-maitan/Tic-tac-toe-app/README.md

 ## Sprint 3 - Multiplayer Functionality
 - Clients can invite eachother through the use of SocketIO.
 The invite mechanism is handled on the backend and then forwarded to the invitee's socket where a pop up will prompt them to accept or decline the invite.
 - If accepted a new game object is created where it will pick a player to go first, following the rules of tic tac toe, until there is a winner or draw
+-
+1. Game State Synchronization:
+   - The server creates a new game for each of the invitations accepted and groups those players in that game.
+   - Server then handles turn login, updating the board after a turn, and will not allow a player to go if it is not their turn.
+2. Client-Side Game Rendering:
+   - After accepting an invite, they are brough to a unique game page where they will take turns with their opponnenet until a win or draw.
+   - After each turn the board updates on both sides simulatneously through the use of SocketIO
+3. Turn-Based Gameplay
+   - Server handles turns of the players.
+   - Lets a player know if it is not their turn/will not place their symbol on the board until it is their turn.
+4. Player Identification:
+   - Each player has a unqiue username that is kept in a cookie after logging in or signing up.
+   - This is how the server keeps track of whose turn it is.

 ## Sprint 4 - Gameplay, Gamestate, UI
 1. Game State Management